Home / Careers / Cranston

 FAQs

-1. Do I need to be certified to work as a Dental Assistant in Cranston?
+1. Do I need a degree to be a dental assistant in Cranston?

 Data Sources: Bureau of Labor Statistics (OEWS May 2024), RI State Board, Bureau of Economic Analysis (RPP 2024), Redfin Market Data